microsoft/live-share/docs/use/share-server-visual-studio-code.md

 ---
 title: Share a server or terminal With Live Share in Visual Studio Code
-titleSuffix: ""
+titleSuffix: Live Share
-description: Learn how to share a server or terminal as a collaboration session host in Visual Studio Code and Live Share. ms.custom: ms.date: 12/30/2021 ms.reviewer: "" ms.suite: "" ms.topic: "conceptual"
+description: Learn how to share a server or terminal as a collaboration session host in Visual Studio Code and Live Share. ms.date: 12/30/2021 ms.reviewer: mikejo5000 ms.topic: how-to
-author: "chuxel"
+author: fubaduba
-ms.author: "clantz"
+ms.author: fishah
-manager: "AmandaSilver"
+manager: jmartens
-ms.workload:
-  - "liveshare"
 ---

 <!--